WOLED vs. QD-OLED

 Brightness

 Although QD-OLEDs have a clear advantage when it comes to bright colors, the difference in luminosity isn't so clear.
-Below you can see the mean and average deviation of various brightness tests from the last 21 QD-OLEDs and 15 WOLEDs that we've independently bought and tested at the time of writing this article.
+Below you can see the mean and average deviation of various brightness tests from 21 QD-OLEDs and 15 WOLEDs that we've independently bought and tested.
 Each panel type has its own strengths and weaknesses, but generally speaking, QD-OLEDs are better at displaying small highlights in HDR, WOLEDs are better with medium-sized highlights, and the two are more even with full-sized highlights.
 You can also see how much dimmer they each get with full-sized windows, particularly in HDR.

 Scatter plot of brightness WOLED and QD-OLED monitors.